nathangeffen/cagl/docs/reference.md

 ##### Parameters {-}

+c
+  ~ Container to retrieve the front element for.

 #### Return value {-}

+Pointer to first element in the container.

 ##### Example {-}

+TODO

 #### Complexity {-}

+This is a constant time operation for all containers.

 ##### Data races {-}

+The address of the first element is retrieved.

 #### See also {-}